It would be modest to say that Bolivia is an exciting country: Bolivia IS full with unexpected, pleasant surprises!

 - Prehistoric cave paintings around Santiago de Chiquitos - Santa Cruz.
 Dozens of caves around this small town have prehistoric paintings and other artefacts.
 Notable are the easily accessible Motacú and El Banquete caves.

 - Qala Qala Cave - Oruro.
-Cave paintings, considered to be a work of Wankarani culture (circa 800 BC - 400 AD).
+Cave paintings, considered to be a work of Wankarani culture (around 800 BC - 400 AD).
 Drawings show mainly llamas.

 - Sajama Lines - Oruro.
 Many thousands of lines cut in the ground for thousands of years and forming a web like pattern.
 Lines cover 22,525 km² large area.